 Check out these tried-and-true DIY pet stain removers.

 - 2 Cups lukewarm water

 - 4 Tablespoons of baking soda

-“Volcano Spray” uses the same ingredients and basic chemistry as your volcano project from grade school!
+“Volcano Spray” uses the same ingredients and basic chemistry as your volcano project from grade school.
 Vinegar breaks down sticky messes with its acidic properties, while baking soda is a basic solution that effectively eliminates odors.
-Together, their chemical reaction can unclog sinks, clean your oven, and remove stubborn pet stains!!
+Together, their chemical reaction can unclog sinks, clean your oven, and function as a pet carpet cleaner that removes stubborn pet stains.

 - Blot the area with a clean cloth to absorb all excess liquid.
 In case of a fecal accident, remove all solid residue before applying cleaner.

 - Mix vinegar with warm water in a clean spray bottle.
 Spray generously over stain.

 - Over top of the sprayed stain, spread a thin layer of baking soda.
 Within an hour (or longer for set-in stains), the baking soda will absorb the urine or fecal residue.

 - Vacuum the area to remove the now-stained baking soda from the carpet.

 Bonus hack: This spray is also effective on blood stains!